 Unboxing

-When we open the box, we notice that the cooler is packaged with a plastic cover to protect the thermal paste and the base, along with the instructions QR code.
-Also, inside the box is the accessories bag with the 4 screws, spring, and 4 fibre stickers to protect the motherboard from the screws and springs.
+When we open the box, you notice that the cooler is packaged with a plastic cover to protect the thermal paste and the base, along with the instructions QR code.
+Also, inside the box, is the accessories bag that has the 4 screws, spring and lastly 4 fiber stickers to protect the motherboard from the screws and springs.

 A Closer Look

-Taking a closer look at the cooler, as previously mentioned, a plastic cover included protecting the cooler baser and the pre-applied thermal paste.
-The cooler itself is a large aluminium heatsink block with 21 fins machined to add to heat dissipation.
+Taking a closer look at the cooler, as previously mentioned there is a plastic cover included protecting the cooler baser and also the thermal paste that is pre-applied.
+The cooler itself is a large aluminium heatsink block with 21 fins machined in to add to heat dissipation.
 The entire block is also anodized in black to further aid heat dissipation with the surrounding air.

 Testing System and Installation